A tour of the Magento 2 checkout

 Collapsible order summary

 Magento now allows a floating minicart to appear on the right hand side of the screen.
-The minicart is reponsive, and on mobile it slides-in when the minicart button is clicked in the checkout.
+The minicart is responsive, and on mobile it slides-in when the minicart button is clicked in the checkout.

 The point of this is to provide a complete breakdown of the items a customer has ordered with images, allowing them to toggle that order summary on and off to reveal more or less information.

 By default it shows the total of an order.
-When expanded it reveals each individual product ordered, along with the quanties of each item.
+When expanded it reveals each individual product ordered, along with the quantities of each item.
 This gives a customer more power and the confidence that they're ordering exactly what they expect – that they haven’t accidentally added something to their cart.

 Dynamic shipping rates

-Once a customer enters their shipping address – most notably the country, region or postcode – the shipping rates are recaluclated and shown.
+Once a customer enters their shipping address – most notably the country, region or postcode – the shipping rates are recalculated and shown.
 How you setup your shipping rates is up to you as a business.
 You can offer free shipping over a certain value, special rates for certain products, or a flat rate per product.

 You can also set allowed countries so that only those countries will produce valid shipping rates.
 From a user perspective this is a great feature as it allows the customer to instantly see exactly how much the order total will be.
 Once a user's required shipping rate is selected, it's added to the minicart total on the right of the checkout, so it's easy for them to see how each shipping rate affects the order total.